How to Check & Prune (Trim) Roots

 Some hydroponic plants can produce additional, adventitious roots.
 These are roots that generate from other parts of the plant - like the stem tissue - rather than the root system, but they're nothing to worry about!

-How to Check Your Roots & Prune as Needed
+How to Check Your Roots and Trim them as Needed

 1. Remove each plant from the column, one at a time